 In 1989, Kamel moved to the University of Birmingham’s School of Civil Engineering to take up a post as Lecturer in Project Management.
 He was promoted to Senior Lecturer in 2004 and had the title of Associate Professor Conferred upon him in 2008.

 Kamel was appointed as Head of the School of Civil Engineering in August 2008.
 Following the success of the University of Birmingham in securing the HE STEM Programme, he was appointed Regional Director for the Midlands and East Anglia Spoke in 2009.
 Kamel completed his Head of School appointment in 2011 and his Regional Directorship of the HE STEM Programme in 2012.
 He returned to the School of Civil Engineering in 2013 and is currently the Senior Tutor and Convenor of the MSc Construction Management Programme.

 Kamel has taught in the area of construction project management to all years of the undergraduate programmes and the MScs in Construction Management, Road Management and Engineering and Water Resources, Technology and Management.

 Before focussing on teaching and management activities, Kamel’s research was in the area of construction tendering and strategy and private finance of Infrastructure projects.

-Kamel is currently the Chair of the Association of Civil Engineering Departments and was recently elected Vice President and President Elect of the European Society for Engineering Education (SEFI).
-He has also been a member of the Committee of the Engineering Professors’ Council in the UK.
+Kamel is immediate past Chair of the Association of Civil Engineering Departments and a member of the Committee of the Engineering Professors’ Council in the UK.
 He is an Associate of the Engineering Council, UK.